iossifovlab/gpf/userdocs/getting_started.rst

 Import a Demo Dataset
 #####################

-In the GPF startup data instance there are a couple of demo studies:
+In the GPF startup data instance there are some demo studies already imported and configured:

     * `quad` with a couple of variants in a single quad family
     * `multi` with a couple of variants in a multigenerational family
+    * ...

 .. note::
     You can download some more publicly available studies, which are prepared to be